 If you talk to any gardener or horticulturalist, they’ll tell you that while tending to a garden may start out as a hobby, it can quickly become a lifelong passion.
 On its surface, a hobby for life would seem to make gift shopping easier — but in reality, that can mean the gardener in your life already owns a lot of practical tools or planters or other items simply by keeping up with their favorite pastime.
 So, what do you get the gardener whose greatest pride is their verdant, flowering oasis?
-Below, we’ve rounded up 26 ideas that are sure to delight, all of which are things we’ve written about before.
+Below, we’ve rounded up 34 ideas that are sure to delight, most of which we’ve written about before.
 From artisanal brooms to heritage watering cans to smart, self-watering herb gardens that take the guesswork out of growing, our list includes something for pretty much everyone — whether they’re the proud cultivator of an impressive English-style cottage garden or a humble apartment gardener hoping to hone their green thumb.
 Yes, spring may still be weeks away, but it never hurts to plan ahead — or to have something to look forward to.

-A wide-brimmed sun hat is essential when toiling away outdoors, and this one, which no less than two Strategist writers own (and love), is super affordable and functional.
-Not only will its brim protect a face from the sun’s rays, but it has an adjustable cord that makes it easy to wear around your neck if you want to take it off for a bit.
-It comes in several different colors, too.
+A wide-brimmed sun hat is essential when they’re toiling away outdoors, and this one, which no less than two Strategist writers own (and love), is super-affordable and functional.
+Not only will its brim protect their face from the sun’s rays, but it has an adjustable cord that makes it easy to wear around the neck if they want to take it off for a bit.
+It comes in several colors, too.

 Sustainably made from 100-percent-recyclable plastic hemp, these waterproof clogs from France are ideal for tromping around in a vegetable patch (or any other garden).
 Both Strategist writer Hilary Reid and senior editor Katy Schneider own a pair, and Schneider says, “They remind me of something my mother would have worn gardening in the ’90s, and they’re just really pretty and unusual and perfect.”

-For something a little more high tech, consider this garden rake that Strategist contributor and gardener of four decades Joseph Truini swears by.
+For something a little more versatile, consider this garden rake that Strategist contributor Joseph Truini, a gardener of four decades, swears by.
 The lightweight aluminum-alloy rake features a telescopic handle and an adjustable head that goes from 7½ inches to 21¾ inches wide — the better to squeeze into those narrow spaces between rows of plants.

 If your gardener doesn’t have one of these pruners from Swiss company Felco, it’ll make a fantastic gift, as the F2 model is considered the industry standard.
 It tops our roundup of the best expert-recommended pruners and, according to Kurt Morrell, the VP of landscape operations at the New York Botanical Garden: “A good gardener or horticulturalist anywhere in the world is most likely going to have a pair of Felcos.”